themarcusaurelius/trailToad/README.md

     <img src="https://imgur.com/3qS6LaF.png">
 </p>

 In today's world, having a modern and attractive e-commerce site is at the forefront of any successful business.
 [BigCommerce](https://www.bigcommerce.com) is revolutionizing the way retailers can run their online shopping experiences to allow for more provoking user interactions full of rich and engaging content.
-With Bigcommerce, owners are able to launch a full product line in minutes and can make timely updates to any aspect of their e-commerce site without delay.
+With BigCommerce, owners are able to launch a full product line in minutes and can make timely updates to any aspect of their e-commerce site without delay.

 But did you know that BigCommerce also provides a powerful API to help you jumpstart your own custom online shop quickly?
-Build out your 100% taylor-made site using the tech-stacks of your choosing and easily tap into BigCommerce’s resources to bring everything to life.
+Build out a 100% taylor-made site using the tech-stacks of your choosing and easily tap into BigCommerce’s resources to bring everything to life.

 So, how does one go about getting a custom e-commerce shop setup and where to even begin with all of this?
-Luckily, for you, this demo will guide you through the step-by-step process from creating your BigCommerce account to deploying your custom product page that can add the product to the shopping cart and redirect users to the checkout page.
-All the while learning a few tricks and new technologies along the way.
+Luckily, for you, this demo will guide you through the step-by-step process from creating your BigCommerce account to deploying your custom product page.

+### Purpose of this demo:

+#### Users will be able to:
+- View a custom product page generated from the BigCommerce API.
+- Add the product to their shopping cart and redirect users to the checkout page.

 [Check Out The Demo Here!](https://trailtoad.herokuapp.com)